Kim Kardashian: The Kardashians and acting ventures (2020–present)

 Kardashian co-led the twelfth season of American Horror Story, subtitled Delicate, alongside Emma Roberts.
 Her first scripted television role, she played Siobhan Corbyn, the protagonist's best friend and publicist.
 The season is based on Danielle Valentine's novel Delicate Condition; it was divided into two parts, which premiered in September 2023 and April 2024 on FX.
 Production for the season temporarily halted due to the 2023 Hollywood strikes.
 Kardashian's performance received positive reviews from critics.
 Anthony D'Alessandro of Deadline Hollywood called her "perfect" for the role of Siobhan Corbyn; whilst Coleman Spilde of The Daily Beast found Kardashian to be "the best part" of the season.
-In August 2024, Kardashian signed a first-look TV deal with 20th Television to develop and produce scripted programmimg content.
+In August 2024, Kardashian signed a first-look TV deal with 20th Television to develop and produce scripted programming content.
 The first project under this deal is the series Group Chat, based on La La Anthony's 2014 book The Love Playbook: Rules for Love, Sex and Happiness.
 Intended for Hulu, Kardashian will executive produce the series alongside Kenya Barris and Anthony, the latter who will star in the project.
 She again collaborated with Beats Electronics to release the "Beats x Kim" collection, a trio of Beats Studio Pro headphones in nude tones.
 On December 23, 2024, Kardashian released a cover version of "Santa Baby", produced by her brother-in-law Travis Barker, the husband of her sister Kourtney.
 Her first new music release since her 2011 debut single "Jam (Turn It Up)", its accompanying music video featured a cameo appearance by Macaulay Culkin.

 Kardashian co-executive produced and led the legal drama series, All's Fair, created by Ryan Murphy; it premiered on November 4, 2025, on Hulu in the US and Disney+ elsewhere.
 She starred as Allura Grant, a divorce attorney and owner of an all-female law firm, alongside Naomi Watts, Niecy Nash-Betts, Teyana Taylor, Sarah Paulson, and Glenn Close.
 The series received overwhelmingly negative reviews from critics.
-Angie Han of The Hollywood Reporter wrote that the series was "brain dead" and described Kardashian’s performance as "stiff and affectless without a single authentic note" while Ed Power of The Telegraph called the program "a crime against television".
-Despite the negative reception, All's Fair had the most-watched scripted Hulu series premiere of the past three years prior to its debut.
+Angie Han of The Hollywood Reporter wrote that the series was "brain dead" and described Kardashian's performance as "stiff and affectless without a single authentic note" while Ed Power of The Telegraph called the program "a crime against television".
+All's Fair had the most-watched scripted Hulu series premiere of the past three years prior to its debut.
+It was renewed for a second season.
+In December 2025, Kardashian and battle royale game Fortnite launched her in-game bundle of cosmetics and outfits ("skins") as part of its Icon Series.

 Kardashian will co-produce and star in the eponymous role—among a female ensemble cast—in the Netflix comedy film The Fifth Wheel, directed by Eva Longoria and written by Paula Pell and Janine Brito.
-She has committed to star in an untitled Amazon MGM Studios thriller movie written by Natalie Krinsky "with Kardashian in mind", which she will co-produce with Krinsky and Bruna Papandrea.
+She has committed to co-produce and star in an untitled Amazon MGM Studios thriller movie written by Natalie Krinsky "with [her] in mind".
 Kardashian will also co-produce Amazon MGM's untitled live-action Bratz film; she is in talks to play the film's antagonist, as of June 2025.